Published on 23 August 2021

 “The opportunities in this rapidly emerging market are tremendous and everything starts with strong safety performance.

-IMCA, with over 700 member organisations in 60+ countries, supports members operating in the offshore wind industry, involved with maximising industry safety
+IMCA, with over 700 member organisations in more than 60 countries, supports members operating in the offshore wind industry, involved with maximising industry safety

 Guidance documents developed delivered by the IMCA Marine Renewable Energy Committee includes: